Introducing pandas

 Saving a dataframe

-This is far from the only option for writing data–pandas supports a variety of file types for both reading and writing.
-Try searching for “read_” in the pandas API reference to see the supported formats.
+This is far from the only option for writing data—pandas supports a variety of file types for both reading and writing.
+Try searching for “read_” in the pandas API reference to see other supported formats.

 Key Points

-• This lesson uses real data from a decades-long survey of rodents in Arizona
+- This lesson uses real data from a decades-long survey of rodents in Arizona

-• pandas represents data as a dataframe consisting of rows (records) and columns (fields or variables)
+- pandas represents data as a dataframe consisting of rows (records) and columns (fields or variables)

-• The behavior of a function can be modified by including arguments and keyword arguments when the function is called
+method - The behavior of a function can be modified by including arguments and keyword arguments when the function is called

-• pandas uses its own classes to represent text, numbers, booleans, and datetimes
+- pandas uses its own classes to represent text, numbers, booleans, and datetimes